paperless-ngx/builder/README.md

 # Builder

-Certain packages are either not built for ARMv7 or are too out of date in the Debian package repositories to be of use for building.
+Certain Python libraries used in paperless are either not built for ARMv7 or are out of date on PiWheels.

-In this repo, Docker and emulation are used to build and store installer packages.
-These are then grabbed at a specific revision for installation into main Docker image.
+In this repo, Docker images combined with emulation are used to build and store installer packages into a Git branch.
+The main image can then download the branch at a revision to retrieve the built artifacts at a particular version.

 Basically, this repository does the upfront work at infrequent intervals, so the main image doesn't ever need to build a wheel or deb package itself.
+And we can bypass piwheels issues due to its sometimes outdated builds.

 ## QPDF

-Debian Bullseye only provides 10.1.0.
-This is now a full version behind and missing performance enhancements, bug fixes etc. In addition, pikepdf version 7 requires at least qpdf 11.2.

-In this repository, qpdf is cross-compiled from the Debian Bookworm source package.
-It produces the .deb installer files for the package, which can be installed on Bullseye.
+The actions no longer build QPDF, as Debian Bookworm now provides qpdf 11.3.0, prebuilt, which is new enough for pikepdf to build against.

 ## psycopg2

 The pre-built wheels of psycopg2 were linked against a too old version of libpq-dev, resulting in connection failures.
-The version 13.9 in Debian Bullseye is new enough to resolve these failures.
+See [#266](paperless-ngx/paperless-ngx/issues/266).

 There is also no viable ARMv7 wheel.

-In this repository, psycopg2 is built as a wheel and linked against libpq-dev 13.9, the newer version provided by Bullseye.
+In this repository, psycopg2 is built as a wheel and linked against a newer version of libpq-dev, which resolves the issue.

 ## jbig2enc

-Nothing packages jbig2enc for installation, due to license issues (real or percived) and so it cannot be installed directly.
+Nothing packages jbig2enc for installation, due to license issues (real or perceived) and so it cannot be installed directly.

 In this repository, the last released version 0.29 is built.
 It provides an executable and a library, neither of which are contained in a package file.

 ## pikepdf

-The latest pikepdf versions depend on at least qpdf 11.2.0.
-As nothing packages that yet, the version built here is used for also building pikepdf.
+There is no ARMv7 wheel for pikepdf > v7.

 ## Building Installers